-Join Yeuda Ben-Atar for an in-depth discussion in this video Browsing and loading third-party plugins, part of Making Music with Ableton Push.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Browsing and loading third-party plugins, part of Ableton Push: Making Music.

 Ableton Live comes with a massive amount of sounds, especially in the suite version. …And using the Browse mode, it's very easy to load built-in instruments and effects. …Ableton Live also supports VST and audio units which are third-party plugin formats. …Plugins like synthesizers, samplers, and effects. …Popular examples would be, Native Instruments Massive, or Waves plugins. …To load third party plugins from Push, you will first need to load them up.…